In today’s article, we’re going to be answering a question that a lot of Nike Huarache fans ask “Are Huaraches running shoes?”

 There’s a massive amount of cushioning in the Air Huarache.
 It’s not just for show but the shape of that midsole does reflect the fact that there is an incredible amount of cushioning back at the heel.

-The raised heel almost feels like it’s pushing you forwards, which definitely makes sense considering this was originally designed as a running shoe.
+The raised heel almost feels like it’s pushing you forward, which definitely makes sense considering this was originally designed as a running shoe.

 Underfoot, it feels like you’re sinking into a really thick squashy layer, which is pretty comfortable for walking around all day.